crooy/About/resume.md

  - working too many hours, too long days, and doing complex things on the way out at friday 18.00, thus making a stupid mistakes, like accidentally deleting the entire Elastic beanstalk environment causing all our servers to be removed.
 Although I managed to bring it all back in less than 30 minutes from backups, without any dataloss reported.
  - Picking MySQL when I could have just picked Postgres
  - Storing too much data in the frontend, or too much business logic for that matter.
- - Giving up a seat at the management table
- - Arguing with the technical due-dillegence person about monolith vs micro-services